Face It, We've Got A Recession - July 29th, Hour 1

 It's just the opposite.

-The whole idea is you're seeking redemption, you're see seeking forgiveness.
+The whole idea is you're seeking redemption.

-You're you're the word repentance means you want to change your heart.
+The word repentance means you want to change your heart.

 You want to be a better person.

-It's this kind of fits into our governing philosophy that rights come from God, natural rights, they don't come from government.
+This kind of fits into our governing philosophy that rights come from God, natural rights.

-We're endowed by a creator, we're not endowed by a government.
+We're not endowed by a government.

-Um, and you notice that a lot of authoritarianism is rooted in the power of the state and rights coming from the state.
+And you notice that a lot of authoritarianism is rooted in the power of the state and rights coming from the state.

-And that if you live in a country that is free, you have the best opportunity and the best chance to take those natural God-given talents you have and bring them to fruition, and and then you start contributing, hopefully, for the betterment of humanity.
+And that if you live in a country that is free, you have the best opportunity and the best chance to take those natural God-given talents you have and bring them to fruition.

-And you know, on the one hand, it's like people have misconstrued what that means.
+And, you know, on the one hand, it's like people have misconstrued what that means.

 You know, when I hear people are Christians, it doesn't mean, oh, you're perfect.

-And I'll say, you know, I know that you said that you wanted to move on, and we'll get to the news of the day.
+And I'll say, you know, I know that you said that you wanted to move on and we'll get to the news of the day.

-Like here she is, she's sixty years old, she's held this her whole life.
+She's held this her whole life.

-And people say, Oh, whatever.
+And people say, oh, whatever.

-And then you have kids, you're like, Oh, I get it.
+And then you have kids.

 I get it now.